froggleston/cryptofrog-strategies/README.md

 # cryptofrog-strategies
 CryptoFrog - My First Strategy for freqtrade

+NB: (2021-04-20) You'll need the latest freqtrade develop branch otherwise you might see weird "supersell" results in your backtraces.
+Head to the freqtrade discord for more info.

 Heavily borrowing ideas from:

 - https://github.com/werkkrew/freqtrade-strategies : Amazing work on Solipsis that influenced my general framework and custom_stoploss